Abundance or Scarcity: Which is it?

 As I have written before, early economists convinced people in parts of Europe that land would be used more efficiently in meeting their needs if the land had economic value rather being freely available to all.
 The “tragedy of the commons” is a classic story about how farmers would over-graze and destroy the productivity of pastures if lands were freely available for grazing.
 If the common lands were “enclosed,” meaning divided among individuals who would have exclusive use of their particular parcel, the land “owners” would have an incentive to preserve the productivity of their land.
 Many economists still ignore the possibility and reality that the farmers could, and many still do, decide among themselves how best to use the commons without dividing it and allowing the markets to determine its use.

 Once land was removed from the commons or “privatized,” parcels could be bought and sold.
 This allowed those who were able to use the land more efficiently to buy and farm more of the land, thus increasing the economic efficiency of land use.
 Land then became scarce, because as some farmers acquired more land, others were left without enough.
-Privatizing common land necessitated privatizing of labor, because those left without enough land now had to work for someone else to earn money to buy food and the other things they had previously produced.
+Privatizing common land necessitated privatizing labor, because those left without enough land now had to work for someone else to earn money to buy food and the other things they had previously produced.
 Money or capital acquired its economic value as a claim to the products of scarce land and labor.

 The emergence of markets allowed land, labor, and capital to be allocated to their most valuable economic uses.
 It probably seemed like a good idea at the time, and many still defend it.
-However, privatization of the commons was and remains the fundamental cause of human hunger and malnutrition.
-Privatization of other essentials of human well-being—such as housing, clothing, health care, education, transportation—is the fundamental cause of poverty, deprivation, and social inequity.
+However, the privatization of the commons was and remains the fundamental cause of human hunger and malnutrition.
+Privatization of other essentials of human well-being—such as housing, clothing, health care, education, and transportation—is the fundamental cause of poverty, deprivation, and social inequity.
 Privatization of natural resources—soil, minerals, petroleum, water, forests, wildlife—is the primary motivation for ecological degradation and destruction and the primary threat to the future of human life on earth.
-Markets work fine for those who are capable or earning more than enough money to meet our basic needs.
+Markets work fine for those who are capable of earning more than enough money to meet our basic needs.
 Market economies will never ensure that everyone has enough to meet their basic human needs.

 Most societies recognize that all people are endowed with equal inherent worth.
 However, we are inherently unequal in our ability to produce things that are scarce and thus have economic value.
 We have different abilities, aptitudes, and sociocultural environments that limit our economic opportunities in life—at birth and throughout life.
-However, empathy, sympathy, charity, respect, caring, compassion, integrity, love; these basic human value have no limits or bounds.
+However, empathy, sympathy, charity, respect, caring, compassion, integrity, and love; these basic human values have no limits or bounds.
 They are abundant and freely available to anyone who is willing to share them with others.
-Air, water, earth, energy, other things of the earth; while finite in quantity, are sufficiently abundant to meet the needs of the earth’s integral community, including humanity—if we were willing to share.
+Air, water, earth, energy, and other things of the earth; while finite in quantity, are sufficiently abundant to meet the needs of the earth’s integral community, including humanity—if we were willing to share.
 The earth has an abundance of resources to meet the needs of future generations—but we of this generation must share by limiting what we use or degrade today.